leeeaaa/PneumoniaDetection/README.md

 ![](scaled_chest_xray/test/PNEUMONIA/BACTERIA-1135262-0004.jpeg)

-We didn't do any more data augmentation because X-ray scans are only taken in a specific orientation, and variations such as flips and rotations will not exist in real X-ray images.
+We didn't perform any further data augmentations on the images because X-ray scans are from the chest are always taken one specific way, and variations such as flips and rotations will not exist in real X-ray images.

 ## Methods